How to adjust existing bylaws

 - Follow the process outlined in your bylaws to change (amend) your bylaws.

 Note: If your current bylaws don’t contain a section that explains how to change (amend) the bylaws, you may need legal advice.

 In all cases, you may need to get legal advice or have your final bylaws reviewed by a lawyer to ensure they comply with the ONCA.

-The sample bylaw with options will help you write ONCA-compliant bylaws from scratch.
+The CLEO bylaw builder will help you write ONCA-compliant bylaws from scratch.